 While significant problems are not common after body contour surgery, they may occur.
-If a person desires revision of the result of the surgery and Dr. Kunkel believes it may be possible to actually achieve the result desired by the patient, Dr. Kunkel will not charge that person for his services for 12 months after the original operation.
+If a person desires revision of the result of the surgery and Dr. Kunkel believes it may be possible to actually achieve the result desired by the patient, Dr. Kunkel will not charge that person for his services for one revision procedure done within 12 months of the original operation.
 However, the patient will be responsible for the costs of anesthesia, the surgical facility, supplies, and medications that may be required for revision surgery.
 This policy applies to patients who keep their postoperative appointments and follow postoperative instructions.